mmartinello/patroni-docker/README.md

 * `postgis-pgrouting`: PostGIS and pgRouting
 * `pgrouting`: pgRouting

-PostgreSQL and Patroni are installed in all image variants.
+PostgreSQL, Patroni and pgBackRest are installed in all image variants.

 If image variant is not specified, all extensions are installed.

-All images are based on Debian 12 Bullseye.
+All images are based on Debian 12 Bookworm.

 ## Volumes